 The Brown County Sheriff’s Office is headed by the elected position of Sheriff, who in conjunction with the Chief Deputy is responsible for the daily operation of the five divisions and the administrative staff.
 The five divisions are the Patrol Division, the Investigative Division, the Professional Standards Division, the Support Services Division and the Jail Division.

 Officers of the Brown County Sheriff’s Office patrol in 13 townships and five villages and also have responsibility for the entire beltline system in the metropolitan area.
 The city of Green Bay has the only complete highway beltline circling it in the state.
-Beginning in 1997, the department’s fleet of patrol squads have been equipped with mobile computer terminals that have access to state, county and municipal records.
-Officers will be able to query all important records directly from their squads.
+The department’s fleet of patrol squads have been equipped with mobile computer terminals that have access to state, county and municipal records.
+Officers will be able to query all important records and complete thier reports directly from their squads.

 There are a variety of positions within the Sheriff’s Office, these include: Patrol Officer, Court Officer, Jailer, Transportation Officer, Civil Process Server and Investigator.
-In addition, officers can specialize in fields such as K-9 Unit, D.A.R.E./GREAT, School Liaison Officer, Accident Reconstruction, S.W.A.T., Snowmobile Patrol, Boat Patrol, Vehicle Inspection, Honor Guard, Range Instructor, Arson Investigator, Bomb Technician, and the Brown County Drug Task Force (undercover drug agent.)
+In addition, officers can specialize in fields such as K-9 Unit, D.A.R.E., School Resource Officer, Accident Reconstruction, S.W.A.T., Crisis Negotiator, Field Force, Dive Team, Traffic Team, I.C.A.C (Internet Crimes Against Children), Snowmobile Patrol, Boat Patrol, Honor Guard, Use of Force/Range Instructor, Arson Investigator, Bomb Technician, and the Brown County Drug Task Force (undercover drug agent.)

 All officers of the Brown County Sheriff’s Office are required to be certified by the Wisconsin Department of Training and Standards Bureau.
-New officers hired who do not have their Training and Standards certifications are sent to the Recruit Academy at Northeast Wisconsin Technical College in Green Bay, Wisconsin to complete the required hours.
+New officers hired who do not have their Training and Standards certifications are sent to the Recruit Academy to complete the required hours.

 New officers are required to participate and pass a 14-week Field Training Officer Program.
 In addition, new officers receive training in the use of department firearms and Defense and Arrest Tactics.
 New officers are made familiar with the operation of all the department’s divisions.